The challenge of recruiting and retaining volunteers is a hot topic among many not-for-profit organisations.

 How should volunteer personnel records be stored?

-Volunteer personnel records and staff records are confidential and need to be kept in a locked room or cabinet.
+Volunteer personnel records and staff records are confidential and need to be kept secure at all times, both off and online.

 Do volunteers have to be trained?

 Definitely.
-Training helps volunteers to be more confident in their duties, and also makes them feel an important part of the organisation.
+Training helps volunteers to be more confident and able to perform their duties, and also makes them feel an important part of the organisation.
 In volunteer interviews/reviews, it is a good idea to ask volunteers if there is any further training they require and attempt to provide it.

 What is the difference between Public Liability and Volunteer Personal Accident?